 • delivered a multimillion pound solar investment programme on our council and community buildings, including installing 3.8 Megawatts (MW) of solar panels across the city

-We've also partnered with the West of England Combined Authority to deliver the Solar Together scheme in Bristol.
-This group-buying scheme allows residents to get high-quality solar panels at a competitive price, helping them save money on electricity bills and reduce their carbon footprint.
+We also partnered with the West of England Combined Mayoral Authority (MCA) to deliver the Solar Together scheme in Bristol.
+This group-buying scheme allowed residents to get high-quality solar panels at a competitive price, helping them save money on electricity bills and reduce their carbon footprint.

 How we'll support generation of electricity from renewable sources and use of smart energy solutions in the future

-We're exploring new technologies, plans and investments, to support the changes we need to make to the electricity network, as part of the One City Climate Strategy.
+We're exploring new technologies, plans and investments, to support the changes we need.